josxha/flutter-maplibre/docs/docs/styles.md

 The following formats are supported:

 1. Passing the URL of the map style.
-This should be a custom map style served remotely using a URL that start with `http(s)://`.
+This should be a custom map style served remotely using a URL that starts with `http(s)://`.
-2. Passing the style as a local file. create an JSON file in app directory (e.g.
-   ApplicationDocumentsDirectory).
-Set the style string to the absolute path of this JSON file.
+2. Passing the style as a local file.
+Create a JSON file in the app directory (e.g. ApplicationDocumentsDirectory).
+Then, set the style string to the absolute path of this JSON file.
-3. Passing the raw JSON of the map style.
-This is only supported on Android.
+3. (Android only) Passing the raw JSON of the map style.

 ## Tile sources that require an API key